r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 make -j
 ```

-Which should take a few seconds only to figure out that nothing is needed,
+Which should take a few seconds only to figure out that nothing has to be
-so again "[pkg-list]" should be the last line of output.
+done, so again "[pkg-list]" should be the last line of output.

 Please note that this does not create a completely identical output to
 building from scratch.
 It does not include some files excluded from Rtools